-Florida is a gateway for intrastate, domestic and international commerce so trucks and tractor trailers frequently travel on the state’s roads and highways.
+Florida is a gateway for intrastate, domestic and international commerce so trucks and tractor-trailers frequently travel on the state’s roads and highways.
 Given the size and weight of a typical commercial truck, occupants of smaller vehicles are at a high risk of serious injury in the event of a collision.
-If you or a loved one has been injured in a truck accident, you may be entitled to significant compensation.
+If you or a loved one has been injured in a truck accident in Florida, you may be entitled to significant compensation.

-Staples, Ellis + Associates P.A. is a premier personal injury law firm serving clients in Pensacola, Escambia, Santa Rosa, Okaloosa and Walton Counties and throughout Northwest Florida.
+Staples, Ellis + Associates P.A. is a premier personal injury law firm serving clients throughout Florida, including Pensacola, Escambia, Santa Rosa, Okaloosa, and Walton County.
 We are well-versed in the applicable truck safety and traffic laws and have a proven track record of obtaining significant settlements and jury verdicts for our clients.
 Knowing that truck companies and their insurers often try to deny any liability, we know how to fight back and win.

-Some of the leading causes of truck and tractor-trailer accidents include:
+Some of the leading causes of truck and tractor-trailer accidents in Florida include:

 - Driver fatigue

 - Distracted driving

 Over our many years of practice, we have handled all types of truck accidents in Florida, such as:

 - Rollovers — While speeding can cause a truck to roll over, such accidents also frequently occur on steep inclines or when the trucker hits a curb, swerves around objects or other vehicles on the road, or takes curves too fast.